Dilaudid Cough Syrup Side Effects

 Generic name: guaifenesin / hydromorphone

 Note: This document contains side effect information about guaifenesin / hydromorphone.
-Some of the dosage forms listed on this page may not apply to the brand name Dilaudid Cough Syrup.
+Some dosage forms listed on this page may not apply to the brand name Dilaudid Cough Syrup.

 Nervous system side effects of guaifenesin have included dizziness and headache.
 Central nervous system adverse effects of hydromorphone have included mental depression, dizziness, lightheadedness, respiratory depression (which is sometimes fatal), stupor, delirium, somnolence, agitation, and dysphoria.[Ref]